Want to get my easy to follow Tech Tips in your email?

 That being said, I don’t like my hard drive shutting down before my computer goes to sleep either.

-I have totally disabled hard drive auto-shutdown on my Windows machines.
-You can do the same on yours by following the steps below:
+I have always totally disabled hard drive auto-shutdown on my Windows machines.
+You can do the same on yours.
+Here’s how:

 3 – Click the Change advanced power settings link.